OTD: ALAN BROWNE DEBUT

 Probably quite bored of constantly finishing no higher than 7th every year and the occasional goal in quite meaningless games ultimately, the midfielder decided to leave Preston and transfer over to Wearside in the summer of 2024.
 Ironically of course, this came off the back of a 16th placed finish from us.
 Another reason he likely wanted to come here was because he’d be one of the few players closer to being 30 than 20.
 Occupying a place in the middle of the park he would be able to assert himself as a key source of guidance for our younger players.
 Able to play in a whole host of positions, our fans were more than happy with his signing.

 It was widely assumed he was being signed as the Corry Evans replacement but during the early months of 2024/25 he was actually much more attacking minded.
-His first goal in a Sunderland shirt came in a trip to Fratton Park as we eased past Portsmouth 3-1.
+His first (and so far only) goal in a Sunderland shirt came in a trip to Fratton Park as we eased past Portsmouth 3-1.
 He did sort of steal it off of Eliezer Mayenda though, tapping it home as it looked to be crossing the line.
 Unfortunately, he suffered a broken leg in November 2024 that kept him out until February 2025.
-Upon his return he remained a regular starter, although he has had to be moved into right back due to injuries elsewhere.
-As a result he’s not been as effective but, in fairness, it does seem like we are winding the season down with easygoing performances to avoid injuries and tiredness going into the playoffs.
+Upon his return he remained a regular starter during the normal league games but he barely featured in the play offs, only making a brief cameo appearance off of the bench away to Coventry City in the semi final first leg and then he was stuck watching from the sidelines in the second leg and final.